 A knowledgeable DUI lawyer in Los Angeles can evaluate your case and help you understand the charges you are facing.
 They will look at the facts of your case, as well as your driving history.
-A driver with multiple DUIs in the past 10 years faces a much harsher penalty than someone who has made a mistake and are facing a first DUI offense.
+A driver with multiple DUIs in the past 10 years faces a much harsher penalty than someone who has made a mistake and is facing a first DUI offense.
 Depending on the circumstances and the quality of your representation, you may be able to receive a less severe wet reckless charge instead of a DUI.

-If you think you could benefit from having your case looked at by competent DUI lawyer, contact us using either the form on this page or by calling us at (310)879-1631.
+If you think you could benefit from having your case looked at by a competent DUI lawyer, contact us using either the form on this page or by calling us at 310-906-4831.
 Doing so will allow you to schedule an appointment with one of our highly skilled lawyers who can help you deal with your pending DUI case.
 Your initial consultation comes with no out-of-pocket fees and comes with no pressure to retain our services.